In This Section:

 Supporting Documentation for Petitions

 The Faculty seeks documentation that provides pertinent evidence for decisions determining whether or not an exception should be made to regulations that are designed to ensure equitable treatment for all students.
 If the reasons cited in a petition are of a medical nature, the preferred medical documentation at the University of Toronto is the University's Verification of Student Illness or Injury Form.
-Students must submit the original Verification of Student Illness or Injury form when submitting a petition to their College Registrar’s office; no faxed or scanned copies will be accepted.
+Students must submit the original Verification of Student Illness or Injury form when submitting a petition to their College Registrar’s office.
 This form may only be completed by Dentists, Nurse/Nurse Practitioners, Physicians/Surgeons, Psychologists, Psychotherapists or Social Workers registered and licensed in Ontario and can be found at www.illnessverification.utoronto.ca.
-Please refer to the COVID-19 Undergraduate Student FAQs for any updates regarding absence or illness documentation required for the 2021-22 academic year.

 If illness is being presented as the reason for the petition request, the claim of illness itself may not necessarily be sufficient grounds to guarantee approval of the request.
 All cases are examined in their entirety before a decision is made: an illness or injury’s duration and resulting incapacitation are taken into account along with other relevant factors in the context of the course at issue.
 Note that the physician’s report must establish that the patient was examined and diagnosed at the time of illness, not after the fact.
 If the physician’s report does not explicitly establish this, then the Faculty reserves the right to use its discretion in accepting the report as supporting documentation for a petition.